Sadabad, India: Demographics

 As of the 2001 Census of India, Sadabad had a population of 31,737.
 Males constitute 53% of the population and females 47%.
 Sadabad has an average literacy rate of 53%, lower than the national average of 59.5%: male literacy is 61%, and female literacy is 43%.
 In Sadabad, 18% of the population is under 6 years of age.
 It is approximately 35 km from Agra, The city of Taj Mahal, on National highway 93.
 Being a semiurban area, economy is based mainly on potato farming.

-Caste communities

-Brahmins, Jaat, Kori, Other Backward Caste, Vaishya, Sunaar.
-Gautam Brahmins are in majority in Sadabad town.
+Sadabad town is characterized by its diverse caste demographics, which include Brahmins, Jats, Koris, Other Backward Castes (OBCs), Vaishyas, Sunaars, and Tyagis.
+Within the Brahmin community, Gautam Brahmins hold a majority, playing a significant role in the cultural and social fabric of the town.
+Jats are known for their agricultural heritage, while the Kori community has a notable presence in traditional crafts.
+Tyagis are respected for their contributions to education and land management, and the Vaishya community is prominent in trade and commerce.
+The Sunaars, skilled in metallurgy and jewelry-making, also add to the town's unique economic activities.
+Together, these communities form a vibrant and interconnected society, each contributing to Sadabad's historical and cultural identity.